 PUPS Basic 8-week Obedience Course is offered year round.
 We now have more than one location – One Indoor Location and two Outdoor Locations (all within 3 miles of each other).
 PUPS has outdoor locations for nice weather where group classes are often held in good weather and a 10,000 sq. ft. indoor facility where all classes are held during inclement weather.
 PUPS Dog Obedience offers the 8 week Basic Obedience Course year round on Saturdays and Sundays (usually 3 to 4 classes per day for Saturdays and Sundays) and 1-2 weeknights (usually Tues. and Wed.) in Howard County either at our the indoor facility Ellicott City/Columbia, Maryland or the outdoor location in Ellicott City, Howard County, Maryland.
 To review our current upcoming Class Schedule, please visit our online calendar page or contact us at email@example.com or 443-545-9597, 443-545-9598 and we will email the schedule.

-Please note – while we welcome dogs with issues, we do require any dog reactive/aggressive or people reactive/aggressive dogs come in for a private assessment/modification session prior to orientation to make certain group class is the best choice at first and to have the dog assessed for proper equipment and checked in then instead of at group orientation.
+while we welcome and specialize in dogs with issues, we do require any dog or people reactive/aggressive dogs come in for a private assessment/modification session prior to orientation to make certain group class is the best choice at first and to have the dog assessed for proper equipment and will be checked in then instead of at orientation.
 The handler will also be given a session on how to use the equipment, walk their dog safely, and how to respond to their dog’s reactive behavior, etc. so that the handler feels comfortable and confident about then coming when the group is there as well.
 In addition, it gives us an understanding of the dog in case any special steps or modifications should be in place at class or in case we feel the dog should do a couple privates first.
-There is a $65.00 fee for this session with a credit of $15.00 back when you come to orientation.
+There is a $65.00 fee for this session and again it is mandatory with dogs with any type of aggression/reactivity.
 You may email us or call us at 443-545-9598, or 443-452-7200 to schedule an assessment.

 We give a $25.00 discount for all adopted dogs!